- Moonrise

 On the Olympic Peninsula - In pieces on the ground

-On the Olympic Peninsula - Lake Quinault
+On the Olympic Peninsula - Big Pipes

 Reinig road trestle bridge, also called "Ronette Pulaski Bridge" after the character who was found walking along it, dazed and brain-damaged, after escaping the killer.
 Originally a railway bridge over the Snoqualmie River, built to service the saw mill (see previous posting), the railroad was ripped out after the mill closed (1989), the elevated approach on one side of the bridge torn down, and the bridge converted to a foot bridge, part of a nature trail.
-A stairway leads up to it on the Reinig Road side, the second stairway built on the site after the first was destroyed by an arsonist. - Lake Quinault Lodge
+A stairway leads up to it on the Reinig Road side, the second stairway built on the site after the first was destroyed by an arsonist. - Among the living

 - Murhut Falls, 130 foot drop